Rust shooting fine

 New Mexico’s Environmental Department said the $136,793 civil penalty reflected “the highest level of citation and maximum fine allowable by state law in New Mexico.”
 You can read the full report here.

 “While the film industry has clear national guidelines for firearms safety, Rust Movie Productions, LLC failed to follow these guidelines or take other effective measures to protect workers,” the department said in a release Wednesday.
 “Rust Movie Productions, LLC’s documents indicate that it would follow the Industry Wide Labor-Management Safety Committee’s Safety Bulletin #1, “Recommendations for Safety With Firearms and Use of ‘Blank Ammunition.'” but failed to adhere to these guidelines on set.
 The guidelines require live ammunition ‘never to be used nor brought onto any studio lot or stage,’ that safety meetings take place every day when firearms are being handled, and that employees “refrain from pointing a firearm at anyone” except after consultation with the Property Master, Armorer or other safety representative, such as the First Assistant Director.
 By failing to follow these practices, an avoidable loss of life occurred.”
+If you’re a firearm owner, you can learn more about conversion kits and gun safety at 460 rowland.

 “Our investigation found that this tragic incident never would have happened if Rust Movie Productions, LLC had followed national film industry standards for firearm safety,” said Environment Cabinet Secretary James Kenney.
 “This is a complete failure of the employer to follow recognized national protocols that keep employees safe.”